willesq/thand-agent/docs/configuration/providers/cloudflare/index.md

   --role cloudflare-dns-prod
 ```

-**Note:** Revoking removes the member entirely from the account, removing all their access (both roles and policies).
+**Note:** Revoking removes the member entirely from the account, removing all their access.

 ### List Account Members